Sophoverick/ORB_SLAM3/README.md

 pathDatasetTUM_VI='/home/sph/Downloads' #Example, it is necesary to change it by the dataset path
 ```

-**Remember to unzip the ORBvoc.txt.tar.gz into Vocabulary folder!!!**

 Work in shells path
 ```shell script
 cd shells